Primary

 Browse all quadriceps exercises

-Also targets: Glutes,
+Also targets: Glutes, hip flexors

-Want Shrimp Squat in your program?
+See where Shrimp Squat fits in your weekly plan

 Stand on one leg for optimal results.